bachig26/porn-cli/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-porn-cli is a Commandline Tool to watch and download shows and movies.
+porn-cli is a Commandline Tool to watch and download pornos.

-Shows and Movies are scraped from Streaming Sites.
+Pornos are scraped from Porn Sites.

 porn-cli currently scrapes 4 Providers:
 ```